the3dwargamer/WoEDatafiles/README.md

 Warlords of Erehwon BS Data Files

 These are currently a work in progress and are 'ALPHA' Versions.
+Please let me know of any bugs you find or add them to this readme.

 Known Bug List: